Guide to black box penetration testing

 1. Test external resilience

-When your goal is to evaluate how secure your public-facing infrastructure (like web apps, APIs, or servers) is against real-world attacks.
+If your goal is to evaluate how well public-facing infrastructures (like web apps, APIs, or servers) hold up against attack, black box testing is the most direct method.

 2. Validate attack detection and response